The Sylvester & Tweety Mysteries

 The Sylvester & Tweety Mysteries is an American animated television series produced by Warner Bros.
-Animation which aired from September 9, 1995 to February 5, 2000 on Kids' WB.
+Television Animation which aired from September 9, 1995 to February 5, 2000 on Kids' WB.
 The final episode, containing the segments "The Tail End?" and "This Is the End", was never shown on Kids' WB, not premiering until December 18, 2002, when the show aired in reruns on Cartoon Network.
 52 episodes were produced.

 Premise

 The show follows Looney Tunes characters Sylvester and Tweety, along with their owner Granny and bulldog Hector (Sylvester's foil in many 1950s era shorts, here given a redesign similar to Marc Antony), as they solved mysteries around the world.
 Sylvester, of course, is still trying to eat Tweety in the meantime, with Hector acting as the bird's bodyguard.
 The first season was dedicated to the memory of Friz Freleng, Warner Bros. animator and original creator of the Sylvester and Tweety shorts, who had died at age 88 shortly before the series premiered.
 The show originally consisted of one case per 23 minute episode, however starting with the second season, the show consisted of two separate 11-minute mysteries.